ltrademark/SeCo/README.md

 ✨ Quick Search / Auto complete

 ## To Do
+- finish implementing parameters
+  - bind data from paramater to plugin
+  - send data back to board and close parameter
+- Fix Favourites (currently does not store to local storage)

-- Pinned or Favourites option
+- ~~Pinned or Favourites option~~
 - ~~When placing icon, change position based on last icon placement~~
   - Though techincally fixed, the edge case to account for is when there is nothing selected, icons will always populate on 0 for x and y.
 Need context of shapes atop shapes.
 - ~~reskin to flow more like Figma, and less like original application.~~